Jared-Chan/risc-v-cpu/src/README.md

 ## Shell

-A simple shell that displays the cycle count, time, or number of retired instructions.
+A simple shell that can dump memory and display the cycle count, time, or number of retired instructions.

 Modify `rtl/config.svh` such that these are defined
 ```verilog